COVER BANNER

 Issues that matter to players

-#ShineALight provides an outlet for players to use their voice and raise issues that impact their workspace and beyond.
+#ShineALight provides an outlet for international players to use their voice and raise issues that impact their workspace and beyond.

 Players using their platform